HayesFYDP/clappy/README.md

 choco install sox.portable
 ```

+Note that `sox` is configured to use your default audio input, so ensure that it is set to the microphone you'd like to use.

 ### Miscellaneous

 Make sure to give VS Code accessibility access for window intervention to work (see `src/python_helper/README.md`)